Special Interest Groups

 Thus, SIG are the place where new initiatives, new discussions take place and emerge.
 Their work constitutes the ground on which the infrastructure will build its strategy and prepare its next projects.
 The SIGs live from a great international working atmosphere and a divers participation.
 They gather from an equally ranking within each other and shared interests.

 The Advocacy Special Interest Group addresses advocacy in SSH, Open Science and Open Access publishing.
-The group offers reflexion, networking and support to various communities on the national and international level: researchers, publishers, librarians, politicians.
+The group offers reflection, provides recommendations and guidelines, and offers networking and support to various communities on the national and international level: researchers and research organizations, publishers, librarians and infrastructure providers, politicians and funding organizations.

 White Paper doi: 10.5281/zenodo.1324035